 The Covermark line of cosmetics was developed because its founder, Lydia O’Leary, suffered from a large, raspberry-coloured birthmark – a port-wine stain or nevus flammeus – that covered half of the left-hand side of her face.
-She developed Covermark to ‘cover this mark’ and in doing so introduced the world to a new class of cosmetics.
+She developed Covermark to ‘cover this mark’ and in doing so introduced the world to new classes of cosmetics.

 Wet White and Calamine Lotion are both liquid preparations made primarily of zinc, glycerine and water.
 These ingredients were also used by O’Leary to formulate the original Covermark Lotion, although – as she needed a lotion with more covering power – she mixed them in different proportions.
 To work as a blemish cover her mixture needed to contain sufficient zinc to cover skin defects, but not so much that the mixture would lose flexibility, causing it to crack or flake.
 It was only after considerable trial and error that a suitable formulation was found.
+The initial product was a liquid powder it appears that O’Leary soon switched to a cream which gave a better coverage.

 The proportion of the ingredients and the manner of compounding the same are preferably as follows: I take 2041 grams of the zinc powder (U.S.P.), or it may be zinc powder in some other form, as silicate of zinc (calamine); 720 cubic centimeters of distilled water and 300 cubic centimeters of glycerine and mix them thoroughly together for about ten minutes in a mortar with a pestle.